Pakistan flag Pakistan Beach Holidays

 Pakistan is tourist-friendly but has some key cultural and legal rules:

-Always carry photo ID as you might be detained until you can show it.
+Always carry photo ID as you may be detained until you can show it.

-During Ramadan, do not eat, drink, smoke, or chew gum in public during the daytime.
+Do not eat, drink, smoke, or chew gum in public during the daytime in Ramadan.

 Bonus tips: